• Skip to primary navigation

 Instructions

-• In a saute pan over medium heat, add olive oil.
+• In a sauté pan over medium heat, add olive oil.
 When hot, add sliced onions.
-Cook for 10 minutes, stirring occasionally.
+Cook for about 10 minutes, stirring occasionally.

 • Reduce heat to medium-low and add beef broth, salt, and pepper.
 Stir to incorporate.
-Cook down onions for an additional 25 minutes, stirring occasionally.
-If pan begins to get dry, add water 1 tablespoon at a time and lower heat slightly, scraping onions off the bottom of the pan with a spatula.
-Onions are done when they are a rich brown color.
-(You can cook down your onions up to an hour if you desire.
-Continue adding water, stirring and scraping your onions as needed).
+Cook down onions for an additional 35 minutes, stirring occasionally, or until caramelized to your liking.
+If pan begins to get dry, add water, 1 tablespoon at a time, and lower heat slightly.
+Onions are done when they look rich brown in color.
+Remove from heat and set aside.

 • Pour onions over prepared puff pastry and spread into an even layer, leaving a 1 inch crust around the edge.
 Sprinkle gorgonzola cheese and fresh thyme evenly over onion layer.

-• Bake for 22-25 minutes, or until crust and cheese are lightly browned and puff pastry is cooked through in the center.
+• Bake for about 15 minutes more, or until crust and cheese are lightly browned and puff pastry is cooked through in the center.

 • Remove from oven, slice, and serve.
 Tart can be served warm or at room temperature.